 ‘I have always stayed true to my skill – tasting – which is the practical knowledge.
 That is my skill, my profession, and I am good at it and I love it’

 Being a sommelier, lector in culinary arts and meal science at Örebro University and jury member on Swedish MasterChef, Mischa Billing sure knows the definition of multitasking.
-We got the chance to grab her between projects to talk about wine, how to develop a good sense of smell and what it is like to be the “first woman”.
+We got the chance to grab her between projects to talk about about wine, how to develop a good sense of smell and what it is like to be the “first woman”.

 Tell us a bit about yourself and your story?